 The EDI 214 is often issued by a transport or logistics company in response to requests for information from recipients of freight.
-In layman's terms the EDI 214 is the equivalent of a fax transmission informing the recipient of a delivery of the status of the shipment.
+Basically, the EDI 214 is the equivalent of a fax transmission informing the recipient of a delivery of the status of the shipment.
 Another example of the EDI 214 might be using a web-based service to see where a shipment is in transit.
 Like all other EDI documents, the EDI 214 must be generated through a specialized application (an EDI translator) and then sent to the recipient through some electronic means.
-The senders computer will typically perform the translation of the EDI 214 into an EDI format, while the communication will take place either through an Internet EDI connection or through a Value Added Network (VAN).
+The sender's computer will typically perform the translation of the EDI 214 into an EDI format, while the communication will take place either through an Internet EDI connection or through a Value Added Network (VAN).

-Once the EDI 214 is translated into a computer ready format, a secondary in-house process takes the new file with the information that originated in the EDI 214 and moves it into the recipient's ERP or accounting system.
-At this stage of the transformation the EDI 214 is now a document that can be identified and used by the recipient as the sender of the EDI 214 intended.
+Once the EDI 214 is translated into a computer-ready format, a secondary in-house process takes the new file with the information that originated in the EDI 214 and moves it into the recipient's ERP or accounting system.
+At this stage of the transformation, the EDI 214 is now a document that can be identified and used by the recipient as the sender of the EDI 214 intended.

 Ready to get started with EDI?
 Get in touch!